 Pine is also a more affordable option when it comes to fences.
 However, it doesn't last as long as redwood or cedar.
 It typically lasts around 5-12 years.

 Redwood is a popular option for many reasons.
 It's strong and naturally resistant to rot and insect infestation.
 It's also one of the more aesthetically pleasing options as well.
-These benefits do come with a higher price tag than other options, but a redwood fence is built to last.
-A well-maintained fence will typically last around 25 years.
+While redwood is more expensive, understanding the distinctions among redwood grades allows you to make an informed decision that ensures the perfect balance between quality, longevity, and aesthetic appeal for your home.

 It's important to consider what style of fence you'll be getting and what you need it for.
 If it's going to be in an area that's prone to moisture, you'll want a stronger wood that's resistant to rot.